.jpg)

 1 of 5

 If there's a team that needs to deepen and improve their blue line this summer, it's the Philadelphia Flyers.
-With Travis Sanheim, Cam York and Rasmus Ristolainen they've got a solid group, but adding a veteran like Darnell Nurse would help a lot.
+With Travis Sanheim, Cam York, and Rasmus Ristolainen, they've got a solid group, but adding a veteran like Darnell Nurse would help a lot.

 The Flyers have a lot of cap space for next season, more than $37 million according to PuckPedia.com, and adding Nurse's salary would be easy enough to do without the Oilers retaining anything.
-Of course, making a deal involving Nurse would almost certainly require Edmonton to eat some of Nurse's contract.

-If Philly is going to run it back into the playoffs next year and improve on what they did, adding Nurse would undoubtedly help them out.
-Having him there to solidify what they have in place would make them tougher in their own end and give them a veteran who's been deep in the playoffs as well.
+Having him there to solidify what the Flyers have in place would make them tougher in their own end and give them a veteran who's been deep in the playoffs as well.

 Los Angeles Kings